KatrionaGoldmann/volcano3D/cran-comments.md

 * This is a resubmission following package being archived.
-* author and maintainer's email has also been updated.
+* Author and maintainer's email has also been updated.
+* Since previous submission \value RD-tags have been added for: calc_pvals.Rd, calc_stats_2x3.Rd, and significance_subset.Rd
+* There is no reference describing the methods in the package
+* All instances of `install.packages()` in README and vignettes wrapped in eval=FALSE chunks